cyberbotics/webots-doc/guide/youbot.md

 The youBot is a mobile robotic arm developed by [KUKA](http://www.youbot-store.com/).
 Its arm has five DOF and a linear gripper.
-Its base has four omnidirectional wheels allowing for omnidirectional movement These wheels are efficiently modeled using asymmetric friction.
+Its base has four omnidirectional wheels allowing for omnidirectional movement.
+These wheels are efficiently modeled using asymmetric friction.

 ### Samples